 Just a note about a few of the items:

-- Sausages – Andouille sausages are the traditional type used which are hard to find outside of the US.
+Sausages – Andouille sausages are the traditional type used but are hard to find outside of the US.
 But don’t fret!
 There are near perfect subs – read below the photo for more information.

-- Rice – long grain white rice is best, medium and short grain are ok.
+Rice – long grain white rice is best, medium and short grain are ok.
 Risotto, paella, brown rice, and wild rice won’t work.
-Jasmine and basmati rice will work but will add a non-New-Orleansy flavour to the dish 😂
+Jasmine and basmati rice will absolutely work but might add a non-New-Orleansy bent to the dish 😂

-Traditionally, the sausages used in Jambalaya are Andouille which are spicy, heavily smoked pork sausages.
-The Andouille imparts smokey flavour as it cooks with the rice – this is one of the characteristics of traditional Jambalaya.
+Traditionally, the sausages used in Jambalaya are andouille sausages which are spicy, heavily smoked pork sausages.
+The andouille imparts smoky flavour as it cooks with the rice; this is one of the characteristics of traditional Jambalaya.

-Your Jambalaya will still make any Louisiana Mama proud if you use either of these substitution options:
+The taste of your Jambalaya will still make any Southern Mama proud if you use either of these substitution options:

-- Smoked sausages – kielbasa or other Polish sausage from a Polish or European deli.
-This is the best substitute for Andouille, I’d go as far as to say they’re a 95% match.
-I get mine from Boot and Wurst (Warriewood, Sydney) and Tatra Delicatessen in Parramatta, Sydney.
+Smoked sausages –Kielbasa or other smoked European sausage from a Polish, German or European deli.
+This is the best substitute for andouille, I’d go as far as to say they’re a very close match.
+I get mine from Brot and Wurst (Warriewood, Sydney) and Tatra Delicatessen (Parramatta, Sydney).
 I always ask for the smokiest sausage they have; or

-- Kransky* or even chorizo, which are not very smokey, combined with SMOKED bacon and SMOKED paprika (instead of unsmoked, which the recipe calls for).
+Kransky* or even chorizo, which are not very smokey, combined with SMOKED bacon and SMOKED paprika (instead of unsmoked, which the recipe calls for).
 Not quite as good a match, but will get you get much of the way there.

 To be honest though, even if you make this with ordinary sausages, unsmoked bacon and normal paprika, you’re still going to end up with a mighty tasty dish loaded with plenty of Cajun flavours!